+The party has a ten-member

+Executive Committee and Party

+Officers (General Secretary, Assistant

+Secretary, Treasurer, Assistant

+Treasurer, Central Organiser, two

+Auditors and two Trustees).

+Candidates volunteer and are

-The party has a ten-member Executive Committee and Party Officers (General Secretary, Assistant Secretary, Treasurer, Assistant Treasurer, Central Organiser, two Auditors and two Trustees).
-Candidates are nominated by branches, and if they agree to be put forward are then elected annually by the whole membership in December for the following year.
+nominated by branches, and then elected annually by the whole membership for the following year.
 There's nothing to prevent someone being nominated and voted in to a post for successive years.

-The Executive Committee meets at Head Office on the first Saturday of each month to discuss committees' work, authorise large payments, approve new literature and deal with any issues in how the party is running.
-EC members who find it difficult to travel to London can take part through video or audio conferencing.
-Its meetings (like all party meetings) are open to all members and the general public.
+The Executive Committee meets online on the first Saturday of each month to discuss committees' work, authorise large payments, approve new literature and deal with any issues in how the party is running.
+Its meetings (like all party meetings) are open to all members and nonmembers.
 The EC has no powers to make rules or put items on the Conference or Autumn Delegate Meeting agendas and is accountable to the party as a whole.
-More information about how the EC runs can be found in its Standing Orders (https://groups.io/ g/spintcom/files/EC%20Standing% 20Orders).
+More information about how the EC runs can be found in its Standing Orders (https://groups.io/g/spintcom/files/ EC%20Standina%20Orders).